We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

-You will have the dedicated support of a member of our team who will handle your case from start to finish.
+You will have the dedicated support of one of our birth injury solicitors in South Wales, who will handle your maternal injury claim from start to finish.
 They’ll be available by phone and email at all times, so you can always speak to someone you know and who knows you if you have a question or need an update on the progress of your claim.

 Wherever possible, we will seek an early out-of-court settlement, so you get fair compensation faster, with lower legal fees and much less stress.
 However, should court proceedings be needed, we can ensure you have the very best legal representation and personal support every step of the way.

 Speak to us about starting a birth injury to mother compensation claim today

 For a friendly, informal discussion about claiming compensation for an injury you or a loved one sustained while giving birth, please contact one of our birth injury solicitors in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.